-- · an NDA; - a business or asset transfer agreement setting out the terms of the transaction, including detailed provisions defining the scope of the assets and liabilities that are to be transferred or not to be transferred to the buyer; - · if applicable, a TSA; and - additional documents or agreements required to transfer or register title to certain assets, such as real property.
+- an NDA; - a business or asset transfer agreement setting out the terms of the transaction, including detailed provisions defining the scope of the assets and liabilities that are to be transferred or not to be transferred to the buyer; - if applicable, a TSA; and - additional documents or agreements required to transfer or register title to certain assets, such as real property.

-In bilateral transactions the parties often initially enter into a letter of intent to structure the process and agree on certain key terms (see question 1).
+In bilateral transactions, the parties often initially enter into a letter of intent (or similar document) to structure the process and agree on certain key terms, often including exclusivity for the buyer to conduct due diligence and negotiate the deal during a certain period.

-12 Are there formalities for executing documents?
+Are there formalities for executing documents?
 Are digital signatures enforceable?

-In general, there are no formal execution requirements for agreements to be valid and enforceable, meaning that, for example, oral agreements also are binding.
+In general, there are no formal execution requirements for agreements to be valid and enforceable, meaning that, for example, oral agreements are also binding.
 Formal requirements do, however, apply in respect of transfers of certain assets, such as real estate, and in respect of certain other legal acts, such as shareholders' meeting proxies.
 The parties may further agree that a contemplated future agreement between them only shall be binding if made in writing, which is the customary approach in M&A transactions.

 Agreements entered into by way of digital signatures are generally enforceable.
-Most corporate documents can be validly signed by way of advanced electronic signatures (as further defined in the European Union Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (eIDAS Regulation (910/2014/EC)).
+Most corporate documents can be validly signed by way of advanced electronic signatures (as further defined in the European Union Regulation (EU) No. 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC).

-BankID (an electronic identification solution issued by the Swedish banks) constitutes such advanced electronic signature.
-As of June 2018, around 80 per cent of the Swedish population uses BankID.
+BankID (an electronic identification solution issued by the Swedish banks) constitutes such an advanced electronic signature.
+As of July 2021, approximately 98 per cent of the Swedish population aged 18 to 67 have BankID.